tsujamin/srs-hhvm-notebook/notes.md

 Contrary to expectations, the naive removal of reference counting from hhvm resulted in overall worse performance across the board.
 Due to time constraints the cause of this result is unconfirmed.
 A potential cause is the copy-on-write semantics of PHP arrays and data structures.
 As previously discussed the copying behaviour of ArrayData and StringData objects is dependent on the call `bool hasMultipleRefs() const` and in configurations where this call is inaccurate needless copying of data structures may occur in turn causing a performance penalty.
 While this hypothesis was not tested (due to time constraints) it could be verified by profiling and comparing the memory usage of [hhvmbumpnocount][hhvmbumpnocount] and [hhvmbump][hhvmbump].

 ##Further Work:
- - Analyse refcounting performance in copy-on-assign environment
+- Identify source of negative result
+- Re-run benchmark with Copy on Assignment semantics (potential method for previous point)
- - Benchmark true request based GC (no freeing during request).
+- Benchmark true request based GC (This was attempted early on before focus shifted to reference counting)
- - Analyse memory usage/request speed relationship (high concurrency performance may become memory bounded with these modifications)
+- Analyse the relationship between memory usage and response time (these modifications begin make memory a player in processing bottlenecks)
+- Preserve copy-on-write behaviour without reference counting

 ##Other